Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

 ### Data Sharing

-LLM and Generative AI features involve data sharing with third parties LLM providers, such as  OpenAI, Azure OpenAI, Claude, and others.
+LLM and Generative AI features involve data sharing with third-party LLM providers, such as OpenAI, Azure OpenAI, Claude, and others.

 ## Next Steps